pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 ## Practice sessions and homework
 There will be practice sessions at the end of each training day pertaining to the topics covered during the day.
 Homework will be given to practice and combine the lessons learned.

+* Duration : 30 min to 1 hour

 ---
 ## Certificate